Star Pride: Stretching

 In 2018, as part of Star Plus initiative, it was announced that Windstar would stretch(25.6-meter midsection), renovate and re-engine its three Star-class ships: Star Breeze, Star Legend and Star Pride.
 Ray Chung, director of design for The Johnson Studio at Cooper Carry in New York, was hired to design new suites and public spaces.
 New public areas, including two new dining venues, a new spa, infinity pool, 50 cabins and fitness area were added, with the ship's capacity increasing from 208 passengers to 312.
-The ship was also had its seven engines removed and replace them with four new environmentally friendly engines.
+The ship also had its seven engines removed and replaced with four new environmentally friendly engines.
 The original custom built gantry tenders were removed from the aft waters-sports bay and donated to Maritime University Scalda in the Netherlands, with new standard tenders placed at the life boat location.
 The stretching was conducted at Fincantieri’s shipyard in Palermo, Sicily, Italy, and completed in October 2021.